kwhitley/react-data-hooks/README.md

 ```

 # What It Does
 React hooks are awesome, but loading and managing API endpoints can still be a pain.
-With
+This library exports a single named
-`createRestHook(endpoint, options)`, you get a simple, yet powerful way to communicate with
+function, `createRestHook(endpoint, options)`, which allows you to create a simple, yet powerful way to communicate with
 your endpoints, without needing advanced state management like redux/mobx.

-**react-use-rest** hook supports the following features:
+### Features

 - [x] auto-loading
 - [x] complete REST (GET/POST/PUT/PATCH/DELETE)